Here is a summary of how all of these incentives add up for homes in Colorado.

 HSPF/HSPF2

-The example in the table below summarizes how these rebates and tax incentives add up.
+The example in the table below summarizes how these rebates and tax incentives add up in 2023, if the heat pump meets all the relevant requirements.

 Heat Pump system cost